parthp2107/demo-gitpage/entities/table.md

 # Table

+This schema defines the Table entity.
+A Table organizes data in rows and columns and is defined by a Schema.
+OpenMetadata does not have a separate abstraction for Schema.
+Both Table and Schema are captured in this entity.

 <b id="https/open-metadata.org/schema/entity/data/table.json">&#36;id: https://open-metadata.org/schema/entity/data/table.json</b>

 Type: `object`

 ## Properties
  - **id** `required`
+	 - Unique identifier of this table instance.
 	 - &#36;ref: [../../type/basic.json#/definitions/uuid](../types/basic.md#uuid)
  - **name** `required`
+	 - Name of a table.
+Expected to be unique within a database.
 	 - &#36;ref: [#/definitions/tableName](#tablename)
  - **description**
+	 - Description of a table.
 	 - Type: `string`
  - **href**
+	 - Link to this table resource.
 	 - &#36;ref: [../../type/basic.json#/definitions/href](../types/basic.md#href)
  - **tableType**
 	 - &#36;ref: [#/definitions/tableType](#tabletype)
  - **fullyQualifiedName**
+	 - Fully qualified name of a table in the form `serviceName.databaseName.tableName`.
 	 - Type: `string`
  - **columns** `required`
+	 - Columns in this table.
 	 - Type: `array`
 		 - **Items**
 		 - &#36;ref: [#/definitions/column](#column)
  - **tableConstraints**
+	 - Table constraints.
 	 - Type: `array`
 		 - **Items**
 		 - &#36;ref: [#/definitions/tableConstraint](#tableconstraint)
  - **usageSummary**
+	 - Latest usage information for this table.
 	 - &#36;ref: [../../type/usageDetails.json](../types/usagedetails.md)
  - **owner**
+	 - Owner of this table.
 	 - &#36;ref: [../../type/entityReference.json](../types/entityreference.md)
  - **followers**
+	 - Followers of this table.
 	 - &#36;ref: [../../type/entityReference.json#/definitions/entityReferenceList](../types/entityreference.md#entityreferencelist)
  - **database**
+	 - Reference to Database that contains this table.
 	 - &#36;ref: [../../type/entityReference.json](../types/entityreference.md)
  - **viewDefinition**
+	 - View Definition in SQL.
+Applies to TableType.View only.
 	 - &#36;ref: [../../type/basic.json#/definitions/sqlQuery](../types/basic.md#sqlquery)
  - **tags**
+	 - Tags for this table.
 	 - Type: `array`
 		 - **Items**
 		 - &#36;ref: [../../type/tagLabel.json](../types/taglabel.md)
  - **joins**
+	 - Details of other tables this table is frequently joined with.
 	 - &#36;ref: [#/definitions/tableJoins](#tablejoins)
  - **sampleData**
+	 - Sample data for a table.
 	 - &#36;ref: [#/definitions/tableData](#tabledata)

 ## Type definitions in this schema
 ### tableType

+ - This schema defines the type used for describing different types of tables.
  - Type: `string`
  - The value is restricted to the following:
 	 1. _"Regular"_